 To improve upon this bookkeeping, note that the thread can be assumed to be the same throughout a method body.
 It is therefore possible to retrieve the relevant counter once when the first cflow operation is done, store it in a final local variable, and then use the same counter throughout the method.
 To measure the impact of this optimization, we decompiled the output of our modified compiler, and applied the transformation by hand.
-The results are displayed in the third column of Table 4: the slowdown has now been brought down to a factor of 3.78.
+The results are displayed in the third column of Figure 7: the slowdown has now been brought down to a factor of 1.90.
+From the difference with the interpreted version, it appears that the change enables the JIT to do a much better job.

 Of course for this very simple benchmark, we know that there is only a single thread, and thus the thread-counter mapping is wholly unnecessary.
-The result of eliminating it from our code (again by editing the decompiled source) is shown in the penultimate column of Table 4.
-It further reduces the slowdown to a factor of 1.31.
+The result of eliminating it from our code (again by editing the decompiled source) is shown in the penultimate column of Figure 7.
+It further reduces the slowdown to a factor of 1.30.
 It would not be too difficult to implement this optimization, with a conservative whole-program analysis to determine whether the application is single-threaded.

 In [30], it is argued that by building an accurate call graph that accounts for advice as well as ordinary method calls, one may often completely eliminate the dynamic tests for cflow.
 That paper makes a lot of simplifying assumptions, however, and in fact the language under consideration is a simple aspect-oriented variant of Pascal.
-We expect, however, that the same techniques can be applied in the more general setting of Java, and we are working towards an implementation using the Soot analysis framework [29], which would truly be on a par with the hand-woven version.
+We expect, however, that the same techniques can be applied in the more general setting of Java, and we are working towards an implementation using the Soot analysis framework [29].
+Such an implementation would truly be on a par with the hand-woven version.